Augustus Barry

-Augustus Barry (1840 – August 3, 1871) was an Irish soldier who received the Medal of Honor for valor during the American Civil War.
+Augustus Barry (c.
+1840 – August 3, 1871) was an American soldier who received the Medal of Honor for valor during the American Civil War.

 Biography

 Barry served in the American Civil War in the 16th U.S. Infantry for the Union Army.
 He received the Medal of Honor on February 28, 1870, for his actions in Tennessee and Georgia during the war.